 logicalLocations property

-Depending on the circumstances, a run object either MAY or SHOULD contain a property named logicalLocations whose value is an object, each of whose properties represents the logical location of one or more results detected in the course of the run.
+Depending on the circumstances, a run object either MAY or SHOULD contain a property named logicalLocations whose value is a JSON object (§3.5) each of whose properties represents the logical location of one or more results detected in the course of the run.

 If the tool has source location information available, and therefore can produce result objects with physical location information (such as the source file name, line, and column), the logicalLocations property MAY be present.